ebrahimAlhaddad/Parallel_Needle/README.md

 ###Errors
-1- small test: result score is 0, correct score is -1 2- Ebola test: memory error
+1- small test: result score is 0, correct score is -1 2- Ebola test: Order of inputs in line must be correct.
+Switch if you encounterd an error